rizkiarm/grid-universe/README.md

 ---

 ## Streamlit Demo App (`app.py`)
-The `app.py` file provides an interactive web interface for ECS Maze using [Streamlit](https://streamlit.io/).
+The `app.py` file provides an interactive web interface for Grid Universe using [Streamlit](https://streamlit.io/).
 **Features:**
 - Play and visualize the maze directly in your browser.
 - Configure maze size, objects, items, movement rules, powerups, hazards, and more via sidebar controls.